apache/flink/docs/content/docs/dev/datastream/event-time/generating_watermarks.md

 and can stall increasing watermarks.
 On the other side of the spectrum, a split/partition/shard or source may process records very fast and in turn increase its watermark relatively faster than the others.
 This on its own is not a problem per se.
 However, for downstream operators that are using watermarks to emit some data it can actually become a problem.

-Such downstream operator (like windowed joins on aggregations) might need to buffer excessive amount of data, as the minimal watermark from all of its inputs is held back by the lagging source instance.
-All records emitted by the fast source will hence have to be buffered in the said downstream operator state, which can lead into uncontrollable growth of the operator's state.
+In this case, contrary to idle sources, the watermark of such downstream operator (like windowed joins on aggregations) can progress.
+However, such operator might need to buffer excessive amount of data coming from the fast inputs, as the minimal watermark from all of its inputs is held back by the lagging input.
+All records emitted by the fast input will hence have to be buffered in the said downstream operator state, which can lead into uncontrollable growth of the operator's state.

 In order to address the issue, you can enable watermark alignment, which will make sure no sources/splits/shards/partitions increase their watermarks too far ahead of the rest.
 You can enable